 Heidelberg Castle tour

 There are audio guides available, and they will share with you much of the history I’ve detailed above, and more, including the story about the world’s largest wine barrel in the basement of the castle.
-However, it really is worth doing the guided tour.
+However, it really is worth doing the guided tour of our partially restored castle ruins.
 Like most German castles, you can’t see the inside of the structure without a guided tour.
 It takes about an hour, and you tromp all over the place, so bringing kids along isn’t as much of a chore as you’d think.
 The guides are lovely, quite keen local historians, and they have lots of stories to tell that you won’t find in the guidebooks or on Wikipedia.
 If you think you only have time for either the audio tour or the guided tour, I would do the guided tour.
 Ask at the ticket desk when the next English language tour leaves.
 Do remember to wear warm clothes (if it’s autumn or winter) and sturdy shoes, as you will be climbing many imperfect steps, and the castle buildings are unheated.

 German pharmacy museum